 Review Sites for Your Author Toolbox-websites and bloggers who may review your book if you ask nicely.

 Sacrifices for the Marketing Beast; an Author Toolbox Post-fairly low priced websites which offer advertising for your book.

-Good Basic Starter Page for everything you could want, from Writers Helping Writers.
+Good Basic Starter Page for everything you could want for platform, industry & marketing, from Writers Helping Writers.

 A Hot Steaming Sack of Business Advice for Writers by author Chuck Wendig.
 Brutal, hilarious, practical and terribly NSFW.
 Very much worth a read.

 Directory of reviewers for indie publishers.
 Fantastic resource for describing your characters who have dark skin,

 without resorting to “coffee” or “chocolate” from the blog Writing With Color.
 Legitimate

 writing contests that pay winners, list curated by The Write Life.